danielfain/pwgen/README.md

 # pwgen
-password generator for personal use in python
+secure password generator written in python

-uses <strong>pyperclip</strong> for cross-platform copying
+uses <strong>pyperclip</strong> for cross-platform copying and <strong>PyQt5</strong> for a cross-platform gui